MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>
 <summary>How many people can attend a Live Share session?</summary>

 Currently, Live Share supports a maximum of 100 attendees per session.
-If this is something you're interested in, you can [start a discussion here](https://github.com/microsoft/live-share-sdk/discussions).
+If it's something you're interested in, you can [start a discussion here](https://github.com/microsoft/live-share-sdk/discussions).
 <br>
 &nbsp;
 </details>